ffurkAn/Workshops/The time frame and draft agenda for the 1st ITEA review meeting of ModelWriter.md

       - UC-BE-01: Requirements IT (Sogeti)
       - UC-BE-02: Automated test generation (Sogeti)

-3. Progress of the Project in WP base (10 min each => 1h): 10:00
+3. Progress of the Project in WP base (1h:00min): 10:00 (Focus on actual achievements, rather than on explaining what you will do in some WPs; just mention quickly tasks that have just started)
     - WP1: Industrial Use Cases and Requirements (AIRBUS)
         - Software requirements
         - User requirements
-    - WP2: Semantic Parsing and Generation of Documents and Documents Components (LORIA)
+    - WP2: Semantic Parsing and Generation of Documents and Documents Components (LORIA, Claire)
     - WP3: Model to/from Knowledge Base Transformation (UNIT)
     - WP4: Knowledge Base Design and Implementation (MANTIS)
     - WP5: Project Management (UNIT)